IT: violino – FR: violon – GER: Geige or Violine

 FIGURE 2.11 The notes played by each finger in (a) first, (b) second, and (c) third positions on the violin

 Technically, there are few limitations on the violin.
-Situations involving string crossings and rapid shifts in position determine the difficulty, to a degree.
+Situations involving string crossings and rapid shifts in position determine the performance difficulty, to a degree.
 Beginning players will have more success with music written in sharp keys.
 Intermediate players also experience some difficulty with intonation when dealing with numerous flats in the music.

 FIGURE 2.12 Low-range violin line: Beethoven, Symphony No.3, second movement, measures 1-8